 Thank you for the opportunity to share information regarding the ACS loans we received.
 The ACS transfers weren't unlike those we receive from or send to other servicers, and the data included a few anomalies that are often diagnosed and resolved without impacting the customer experience we provide to borrowers.
 However, the ACS portfolio overall includes unique characteristics that make it challenging for all servicers who have received their loans.

-As always, we are happy to answer any further questions you might have about our ACS loans.
-I can be reached at (b)(6)
+can be reached at (b)(6) inswer any further o luestions you might have about our A CS loans.
+I

+Şincerely,

+(b)(6)